 5. Andriyivsky Descent / St. Andrew's Church

-These two I'll bundle together because one leads to the other.
+For these two I'll bundle them together because they're both on the same street.
 You'll want to start at the far end of Andriyivsky Descent which is full of street shops selling a variety of nicknacks and make your way towards the church.
 It's really just the energy of the street and the unique, traditional architecture that makes this area so attractive.

 At the end of the street you'll find St. Andrews Church, which is an eastern orthodox church that sits atop a small hill.
 Its original design and renowned facades make it an easy addition to the list, although unfortunately it's not open to the public.